sandboxie-plus/sandboxie-docs/docs/Content/UseElectronDetection.md

 Explicit [SpecialImage](SpecialImage.md) configuration and built-in image classifications are evaluated before this heuristic.
 Automatic detection is used only when the process has not already received another classification; it does not overwrite an explicit classification.

 When a process matches, Sandboxie uses its existing Chrome-oriented process classification for that process.
-This classification can influence Chromium-related compatibility handling, such as hook selection, command-line handling, desktop or window-station compatibility, and token or secure-preference compatibility paths.
+This classification can influence Chromium-related compatibility handling, such as hook selection, command-line handling, desktop or window-station compatibility, token handling, and the [Use Chrome Secure Preferences Hack](UseChromeSecurePreferencesHack.md).
 It does not disable sandbox isolation or grant broad host access.

 ## Detection limitations